14 Reference Questions to Ask a Tenant’s Previous Landlord

 • Did they try to negotiate or complain when it was due?

 • Did they try to barter the price?
-Like the applicant does a service in exchange for cheaper rent?
+Did they offer a service in exchange for cheaper rent?

 4. Did [Applicant] Have Problems With Illegal Activity?

 If they have any convictions in their past, you can uncover that with a quick criminal background check.
-However, not everything will not show—for example, if a misdemeanor happened in a different county, it might not show up on a background check
+However, not everything will show—for example, if a misdemeanor happened in a different county, it might not appear on a background check

 note

-Arrests cannot be used as a basis for denying an application, as they do not imply guilt.
-If a prior landlord mentions an arrest, be sure to not ask the applicant about it, nor should you use that information when deciding on your next tenant.
+Arrests cannot be used to deny an application, as they do not imply guilt.
+If a prior landlord mentions an arrest, be sure not to ask the applicant about it, nor should you use that information when deciding on your next tenant.

 5. Did [Applicant] Reasonably Take Care of the Property?

-You want know if they took care of responsibilities such as:
+You will want know if they took care of responsibilities such as:

 • Mowing the lawn